These smoked Traeger chicken wings have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.

 I don't remember the last time we went out for barbeque because we get such great results at home for a fraction of the cost.
 I know our Traeger grill has already paid for itself with the money we have saved on eating out.

-How Many Chicken Wings Per Person
+How Many Chicken Wings Do You Need Per Person?

 If you are making these wings as the main dish, plan on about 8 to 12 pieces per person.
 If these wings are an appetizer, 4 to 6 pieces per person should be enough.
 I always tend to overestimate how much food I will need.
 In my opinion leftover chicken wings are never a problem.
 You may need to double or triple this recipe if you are preparing for a large group.